|

 be governor in large part because they wanted to send the message

+they didn't trust the incumbent governor or government.
 Across the country, people's trust of state government has dropped

 to the lowest levels since Gallup started measuring in 1972, according